TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 TradingApp.Store offers a comprehensive software suite enabling vendors to verify user permissions for their products.
 The suite comprises digitally signed Dynamic Link Libraries (DLLs) containing API functions accessible via EasyLanguage scripts integrated into your software.

 ## Setup
 Go to vendors.tradingapp.store, create a vendor account, and click the 'Create Listing' button at the top right.
-Procede to fill out the Product Listing form.
+Proceed to fill out the Product Listing form.
 Instructions below.

 ### Product Name:
 Fill out a Product Name at the top left and a SKU will be automatically produced at the bottom of the page (this will identify your product on our servers).

 ### Product Description:
-Fill out a product description that fully explains your product, benefits, and how it works.
+Fill out a product description that fully explains your product, its benefits, and how it works.
 Give as much detail as possible.

 ### Listing Types:
 Check all that apply to this product.
 Your product may fit into more than one Listing Type.